- Simplified Version

 - We do not know whether perpetuating the lie that Santa is real is actually harmful to children.
 Or if the practice should stop.
 On the one hand, it is an enchanting story to tell children, and it might help them to behave.
 On the other hand, maybe it is better to be completely honest with children from the start.
 In the end, it is up to parents what they choose to do.
 But according to Dr Justin Coulson, a psychologist and parenting expert, the best time to tell a child that Father Christmas does not exist is when they start asking if he’s real.

 - Also known as St Nicholas, Santa Claus (short for St Nicholas), Santa, Père Noël in French, Babbo Natale in Italian, Weihnachtsmann (Christmas Man) in German, Ded Moroz (Grandfather Frost) in Russian, and Dun Che Lao Ren (Christmas Old Man) in Chinese.

 - A psychologist at the University of Exeter in the UK.

 - A clinical psychologist at the University of New England in Australia.

 - In a children’s book called The Magic of Reality, Dawkins attempts to persuade the reader that reality is far more fascinating than any myth or fictional story.

-- Large birds with long necks and long bills.
-They are wading birds, which means that they live in wetland or coastal environments, wading through mud and sand looking for food.
-Other waders include herons and oystercatchers.
+- Large birds with long necks and long bills that they live in wetland or coastal environments.
 The ancient legend that storks deliver babies was popularised by a 19th-century Hans Christian Andersen story called The Storks.

 - Ebenezer Scrooge is a character in Charles Dickens’s A Christmas Carol.
-The term is now used for a miser who is mean, miserable and curmudgeonly.
+The term is now used to describe anyone who is mean, miserable and curmudgeonly (bad-tempered and negative).